Octavius-Dante/Tetra-Proxima/CAPM-DAY-2/Readme.md

    <img src="./files/capmd2-1.png" >
 </br>
 </br>
-use the following url parameter value to see the passed value
+use the following URL parameter value to see the passed value
 </br>
 </br>